Jungle World, Rawalpindi

 Jungle World (previously Jungle Kingdom) is an animal theme park and zoological garden located in Ayub National Park, Rawalpindi District, Pakistan.
 The visitor spot is spread over about 50 acre.

 The Jungle World Theme Park consists of two interconnected facilities - a family amusement park and a zoo.

 Family amusement park

-The Family Amusement Park provides an environment for fun family activities, including an 18-hole Mini Golf Course and thrilling rides like Time Shift Machine, Simba Tower, Giant Wheel, Dodgem Cars, Tea Cups, Hully Gully, Miami Ride, Paddle Boats and MonoTrain etc. In addition, “Mystery House” takes you through a mysterious and frightful exploration 10 mins walk / trip.
-In addition to this, children can enjoy riding on miniature horses apart from having photography with tamed Macaws and colorful Parrots.
+The Family Amusement Park portion of Jungle Worincludes an 18-hole Mini Golf Course and rides like Time Shift Machine, Simba Tower, Giant Wheel, Dodgem Cars, Tea Cups, Hully Gully, Miami Ride, Paddle Boats and MonoTrain etc. In addition, the “Mystery House” attraction takes you through a scary 10 mininute walk / trip.
+Children can also ride on miniature horses and have their photo taken with tamed Macaws and colorful Parrots.
 Other facilities include: